ztz1989/software-switches/fastclick/README.md

   **./v2v1.sh**    # start VM1 which transmits packets to VM2
   **./v2v.sh**     # start VM2 which receives packet from VM1 and measures the throughput
-* On VM1, setup DPDK and MoonGen as detailed [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
+* On VM1, setup DPDK, FloWatcher-DPDK and MoonGen as detailed [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
     * Go to MoonGen directory and run its l2-load-latency sample application:

       **./build/MoonGen example/txrx.lua 0 0**